Combating MRSA; increasing our understanding of transmission success will lead to better control of MRSA

 - Margreet Vos, Erasmus MC University Medical Center, Netherlands (Coordinator)

-- Jodi Lindsay, Institute of Infection and Immunity, St George's, University of London, United Kingdom
+- Jodi Lindsay, St George's University of London, United Kingdom (Partner)

-- Gwenan Knight, Imperial College London, United Kingdom
+- Gwenan Knight, Liverpool School of Tropical Medicine, United Kingdom (Partner)

 - Participation in International Society of Antimicrobial Chemotherapy (ISAC) webinar 10 March 2021: Regional and National MRSA Surveillance Programs Worldwide (program and webinar video)